clij/clij-docs/macro_intro.md

 ![Image](images/visual_CPU_GPU_comparison.png)

 In presented case, have a look at [mean.ijm](https://github.com/clij/clij-docs/blob/master/src/main/macro/mean.ijm) to see how different the results from CPU and GPU actually are.
 In some of the filters, I observed small differences between ImageJ and OpenCL especially at the borders of the images.
-I am aware of these issues.
-There is a large number of [unit tests in the library](https://github.com/clij/clij/blob/master/src/main/java/net/haesleinhuepf/clij/), ensuring these differences are small and in case they appear, they only influence the borders.
+This is related to the fact that CLIJ contains new implementations of operations in ImageJ.
+There is a large number of [unit tests in the library](https://github.com/clij/clij/tree/master/src/test/java/net/haesleinhuepf/clij/macro/modules), ensuring these differences are small and in case they appear, they mostly influence image borders.

 [Back to CLIJ documentation](https://clij.github.io/)